What are live proctored exams?

 What is the LSAT-Flex proctored exam?

 The LSAT-Flex proctored exam is the same as a traditional proctored exam, but mimics the new three-section LSAT-Flex.
 For LSAT-Flex proctored exams, we recommend testing with November 2019 (PT 89), September 2019 (PT 88), November 2018 (PT 86), or December 2016 (PT 80) only, which can be found under Exams -> Extra Exams in your myBlueprint account.
+(Your proctor will explain why we recommend these four exams.)

 Is there a limit to how many I can sign up for?